- Unpacking Jules Ingall’s Photography Kit

 Her photographs frequently feature gloriously rich dusk and dawn skies against pristine Gold Coast beaches.
 She loves an interesting silhouette and her clever use of long exposure and water reflections create scenes that are not just beautiful, but emotionally evocative.
 She’s showing us someplace we’d all rather be.
 Her backyard.
 The Queensland Gold Coast.

-When Jules attended her first Canon Collective workshop in 2014, she had a Canon 60D that rarely came off auto, a head full of ideas about what she wanted to photograph and absolutely no idea about how to make it happen.
+When Jules attended her first Canon workshop in 2014, she had a Canon 60D that rarely came off auto, a head full of ideas about what she wanted to photograph and absolutely no idea about how to make it happen.

 16-35mm f4 USM Lens, 1/100 sec, f/4, ISO 100

 “I’ve always had an interest in photography but when I went to my first workshop, I was only shooting for fun.
-The reason I kept going was because of the like-minded people in the Collective community and I enjoyed going so much that over time I grew as photographer.
+The reason I kept going was because of the like-minded people in the Canon community and I enjoyed going so much that over time I grew as photographer.
 From there, I was approached by Tourism Queensland to attend a photography trip in the Whitsundays and the opportunities opened up.”Jules Ingall

 But while success came quickly for Jules, it wasn’t without an enormous amount of dedication to her craft and hard work building her profile.
 And while those holiday location shoots look glamorous, the alarm clock goes off at 4am every morning and Jules often finds herself editing photos well into the night.